Chapter 9: Access Networks

 MAC (Media Access Control): Responsible for buffering, multiplexing and demultiplexing segments, including all real-time scheduling decisions about what segments are transmitted when.
 Also able to make a “late” forwarding decision (i.e., to alternative carrier frequencies, including WiFi).

-PHY (Physical Layer): Responsible for coding and modulation (as discussed in an earlier chapter), including FEC.
+PHY (Physical Layer): Responsible for coding and modulation, including Forward Error Correction (FEC).

 The last two stages in Figure 54 (D/A conversion and the RF front-end) are beyond the scope of this book.